rustfs/docs.rustfs.com/docs/management/object/deletion.md

 --data-binary '@/Users/jhma/Desktop/password.txt'
 ```

-You can confirm the file has been deleted on RustFS UI.
+Verify the deletion in the RustFS Console.